nachocaru/xaprb.com/content/blog/2011-07-28-easy-on-the-eyes-the-solarized-color-theme.md

 permalink: /2011/07/28/easy-on-the-eyes-the-solarized-color-theme/
 categories:
   - Desktop
-  - GNU/Linux
+  - Open Source
-  - Sys Admin
+  - Operations
 ---
 I recently set up the [solarized][1] color theme for my terminal emulator.
 I've been meaning to do this for a while, but procrastinated.
 However, I finally got really frustrated with the colors I get from "ls" sometimes &#8212; I use a dark terminal with light fonts, and the directory listings in particular can become invisible, with dark blue on black.